 By using ASP.NET Core for microservices, we have gained some profitable mantras.
 In addition, we found that Microservice-based architecture and ASP.NET Core architecture both use the same methodology for developing web applications.
 As a result of its excellent features and qualities, building microservices with ASP.NET core would be an excellent choice for developers.

 This framework facilitates the development of microservices as part of a container-based architecture.

 Scalability and cloud support provide highly secure, feature-rich, performance-driven dot NET Core microservices.
 Developers of the .NET program can build efficient .NET microservices with Azure Cloud technology.

 With .NET Core, developers can create apps for any platform, whether it be Windows or macOS.
 It supports Linux as well as all other technologies.
 In addition to supporting Docker Containers, microservices built with Docker are advantageous for developers as containers and microservices work well together.

-Microsoft Visual Studio is not the only IDE ASP.NET Core developers can use for development of microservices .NET Core applications.
-As a result, with the help of free software develop the microservices-based applications and they do not have any conditions.
+Microsoft Visual Studio is not the only IDE ASP.NET Core developers can use for the development of microservices .NET Core applications.
+As a result, with the help of free software develop microservices-based applications that do not have any conditions.